timothywcrane/RTFM/README.md

 * enscript - to created a ps file, the P (postscript) in PDF
 * ghostscript - To take the ps file and create a PDF via it's ps2pdf command
 * alsa-utils for end-of-script audio notification via aplay.
+* opening pdf at end defaults to xpdf

  How To Run: